-For the Asheville Buncombe Middle Grades Network (ABMGN) to reach our shared vision, the staff and volunteers of our partnering schools and organizations, as well as parents and other members of the community, must ourselves continually deepen our knowledge and skills.
+In order for the United for Youth Network to reach our shared vision, the staff and volunteers of our partnering schools and organizations, as well as parents and other members of the community, must continually deepen our knowledge and skills.
+Here we outline some of the ways that you can be part of that.

 - Up-to-date map of current learning needs and existing learning opportunities (in progress, fall 2019)